Skip to main content

 The awards honor faculty, staff, alumni and community members who have contributed to the university’s global engagement through education, research and service as well those who have fostered a culturally diverse, welcoming environment.

 “This past year has reinforced for us just how interconnected our world really is, and how critically important international collaboration is in research and higher education,” said Sue Roberts, associate provost for internationalization.
-“These individuals are making a wonderful and positive difference
+“These individuals are making a wonderful and

 By Alicia Gregory